network-unit-testing-system/nuts/doc/source/tests/index.rst

 Nuts starts first all asynchronous test and after finishing, the synchronous task are started sequentially.
 Per default all test without any setup or teardown task are asynchronous and the test with a setup or teardown task are synchronous.
-You can override the default with the keyword `async` in the test definition.
+You can override the default behavior with the keyword `async` in the test definition.

 .. code:: yaml